monigarrteam/android-syllabus/README.md

 ## COURSE DESCRIPTION

-Learn how to develop an Android app with java and android studio in this intensive, 12 week course.
-Topics include software installation, best practices, android ui, material design, java programming language, debugging and .
+Learn how to develop an Android app with java and android studio in this online project based course.
+Topics include software installation, best practices, android ui, material design, java programming language, debugging and more.
 Discover some of the lesser-known useful features of android software development, such as how to improve your android app performance, security and stability provides the best end user experience available.
 Create Android apps for mobile phones, wearables and more using industry standard Android Studio.

 ## PREREQUISITES
 All of the following is required from you, BEFORE your first class.